wmorgan/dcos-docs/1.7/administration/volumes/external-volumes.md

 In the app definition above:

 - `containerPath` specifies where the volume is mounted inside the container.
-For Mesos external volumes, this must be a path relative to the container and it cannot begin contain a forward slash (`/`).
+For Mesos external volumes, this must be a single-level path relative to the container; it cannot contain a forward slash (`/`).
 For Docker external volumes, this path must be absolute.
 For more information, see [the REX-Ray documentation on data directories](https://rexray.readthedocs.org/en/v0.3.2/user-guide/config/#data-directories).

 - `name` is the name that your volume driver uses to look up your volume.
 When your task is staged on an agent, the volume driver queries the storage service for a volume with this name.
 If one does not exist, it is [created implicitly](#implicit-vol).
 Otherwise, the existing volume is reused.
 - The `external.options["dvdi/driver"]` option specifies which Docker volume driver to use for storage.
 If you are running Marathon on DC/OS, this value is probably `rexray`.
 [Learn more about REX-Ray](https://rexray.readthedocs.org/en/v0.3.2/user-guide/schedulers/).